Grand Forks man to be sentenced on federal child porn charges...

 Last year, Grand Forks-area investigators received tips from the National Center for Missing and Exploited Children that Nord appeared to be uploading child porn to multiple Google accounts and Twitter, according to a criminal complaint.

 On Dec.
-30, The Grand Forks Sheriff's Department seized two cellphones and drug paraphernalia from his Grand Forks apartment, finding 1,726 images of child porn, according to criminal complaints.
+30, the Grand Forks Sheriff's Department seized two cellphones and drug paraphernalia from his Grand Forks apartment, finding 1,726 images of child pornography, according to criminal complaints.

 Nord was initially charged Jan.
 8 in Grand Forks District Court with eight counts of possession of certain prohibited materials, but those were dismissed in March after federal prosecutors brought a case against him.